 One way to re-move trauma and the disconnection sickness that we are living with today, is through ceremonies.
 Ceremonies have been used for thousands of years and for many different purposes.
 Over the past 10 years I have been working with ceremony to connect people to themselves, others, nature and the unseen world.
 A ceremony can be simple or complex, held with a group or as individuals and be used for various reasons.

 As individuals, we can send our voices into the wind, into the Unknown as a form of prayer.
 Collectively, we can use our intent to transform and heal ourselves, our relatives and others in the seen and unseen realms.
 We can call upon our ancestors for help.
-We can cry out in need and send our messages to the four winds and the four directions, which are powerful forces throughout cultures around the world.
+We can cry out in need and send our messages to the four winds and the four directions, which cultures throughout the world have long held as powerful forces.
 We can ask them for assistance.
 We can use a group effort or public event to send our love into world through our intentional breath.

 Through ceremony, I am supporting Life and am sending my love and voice into the Unknown.
-Anchoring this project’s ceremonies are the” 4x4 Monolith Sculptures” or four stones that are representing the four directions and the four winds on four different levels of Creation, 16 sculptures total or 4x4.
+Anchoring this project’s ceremonies are the “4x4 Monolith Sculptures” or four stones that are representing the four directions and the four winds on four different levels of Creation, 16 sculptures total or 4x4.
 The sculptures expand from a local site in Lancaster, out to the four directional edges of Lancaster County, to the directional edge of Pennsylvania, to the directional edges of the United States that extend past the imaginary border to the entire physical world and beyond.
 The sculptures stand as markers for actions that are being taken to right the wrongs, to heal trauma and ensure a healthy and happy future for those yet to live.

 As a creative individual, an artist, I work consciously with intuition, creativity, creation and the creative powers to manifest ideas and concepts into physical reality.
 I understand how Creation can work with and through me as a co-creator on this planet.
-Working from inside of myself, to the connections close to me and expanding the inner work outward as far as possible is what these sculptural prayer marakers are.
+Working from inside of myself, to the connections close to me and expanding the inner work outward as far as possible is what these sculptural prayer markers embody.

 By Kevin Lehman